Konstantin-Bogdanoski/Blanket-Clusterer-Docs/documentation/customization.md

 This can be altered if you need to, by changing the metric in the implementation of the algorithms in `KMeansClustering.py` and `AgglomerClustering.py`.

-The specific line in the code which needs to be altered is :
+The specific line in the code which needs to be altered is:
 ```
 kmeans = KMeansClusterer(self.n_clusters, distance=nltk.cluster.util.cosine_distance)
 ```